Microshak/MicroNotes/UW/Week3Volume.md

 ---

+# Solutions for Large Data
+* Data Warehousing
+* Key/Value Databases
+* Document database
+    All Fields Indexed for faster retrieval
+* Graph Database
+    Store data much more logical
+    Prioritize for Discoverability, Reprisentation, Retainability of data relationships
+* Cache

+---

-# Where do we store data
+# Where Do We Store Data
 1. SQL
 2. No SQL
 3. Cache
-1. Journal(Kafka, Event Hub)
+4. Journal(Kafka, Event Hub)
-1. Event Grid
+5. Event Grid
-1. Message Bus
+6. Message Bus

 ---

-# How do we store data
+# How do We Store The Data
-1. Document Database
-1. Key Value
-1. Cache
-1. Graph
 1. Set
 3. Ordered Set
 4. Queue